shane-kercheval/mcp-this/README.md

 > An MCP Server that dynamically exposes CLI commands as tools through YAML configuration files.

-`mcp-this` creates MCP tools from configuration files, allowing Claude to execute CLI commands without requiring you to write any code.
+`mcp-this` is a MCP Server that creates tools dynamically from configuration files, allowing MCP Clients (e.g. Claude Desktop) to execute CLI commands without writing any code.
 Simply define which commands should be exposed as tools, along with their parameters and execution details, in a YAML or JSON format.

-## Features
+## ✨ Features

-- Dynamically create MCP tools from a YAML configuration file
+- **Dynamically create MCP tools** from YAML configuration files
-- Define command-line tools with parameters and execution details
+- **Define command-line tools** with parameters and execution details
-- Default configuration with common utility tools
+- **Default configuration** with common utility tools ready to use
-- Support for JSON configuration string for programmatic use
+- **JSON configuration support** for programmatic use
-- Compatible with Claude Desktop and Claude MCP API

-# Quick Start
+## 🚀 Quick Start

-The simplest way to use the server is via `uvx`. `uvx` is a command that lets you run Python tools without installing them globally.
+The simplest way to use the server is via `uvx`.
+This command lets you run Python tools without installing them globally.
 It creates a temporary environment just for that tool, runs it, and then cleans up.

-Examples below require installation of `uvx` - instructions can be found here [https://docs.astral.sh/uv/](https://docs.astral.sh/uv/).
+> **Note:** Examples below require installation of `uvx` - instructions can be found at [https://docs.astral.sh/uv/](https://docs.astral.sh/uv/).

-## Claude Desktop
+## 🖥️ Claude Desktop Integration

+### Setting Up MCP-This with Claude Desktop

-- Start Claude Desktop
+1. Start Claude Desktop
-- Navigate to `Settings->Developer`; click "Edit Config"
+2. Navigate to `Settings -> Developer` and click "Edit Config"
-- Open `claude_desktop_config.json` in your editor of choice
+3. Open `claude_desktop_config.json` in your editor of choice

 ### Using Default Tools

-- The MCP Server can be configured to use custom tools defined in a yaml file via the `--tools_path` command or it can be given a single json string via `--tools`.
+The MCP Server can be configured to use:
-- If neither are provided, the tools defined in `./src/mcp_this/configs/default.yaml` are used, which are:
+- Custom tools defined in a YAML file via the `--tools_path` command
-    - TODO: list default tools with brief descriptions
+- Custom tools via a JSON string with the `--tools` command

-    - Optionally install dependencies if you want to use the tools (see notes below)
+- Default tools from `./src/mcp_this/configs/default.yaml` if no configuration is provided

-The simplest way to get started is to use default tools and replace/modify contents of `claude_desktop_config.json` with:
+**Step 1:** Replace/modify contents of `claude_desktop_config.json` with:

 ```json
 {